Ryanstemkoski1/cydoc-frontend-tmp/README.md

 In the event this occurs, follow the steps outlined in the video linked [here](https://www.youtube.com/watch?v=sZybySiuz6w) and re-attempt to install dependencies.

+## Routing and Security

+Authentication relies on amplify and can be accessed with the useAuth() hook Authorization relies on our SQL database and can be accessed with the useUser() hook

+when adding a new route, be sure to add the appropriate auth verification:
+- authentication with useSignInRequired()
+- manager authorization with useManagerRequired()

 # Before Submitting a PR

 Before committing changes, please run `npm run lint` to lint.